2011 Christchurch earthquake: Port Hills Geotechnical Group

+PHGG was subsequently contracted by Christchurch City Council and Canterbury Earthquake Recovery Authority to map and define the locations of mass movement hazards, such as rockfall and landslide, and to collate geospatial information for use in the rezoning of the city.
+This information was subsequently used by PHGG in the assessment and mitigation of risks from these types of hazard, where they affected roads, property and infrastructure throughout the region.
+The information continues to be used in regional and local geotechnical risk assessments.

 Housing

 With an estimated 10,000 houses requiring demolition and over 100,000 damaged, plans were developed for moderate-term temporary housing.
 Approximately 450 fully serviced mobile homes would be located on sites across the city including Canterbury Agricultural Park and Riccarton Racecourse.
 The Department of Building and Housing also released a plan for the construction of 500 modular homes.
 While emergency repairs were performed on damaged houses by Fletcher Construction, rebuilding would be delayed by the need for full land assessments, with the possibility that some of the worst-affected areas in the eastern suburbs might need to be abandoned due to land depression and severe liquefaction, with the residents offered relocation to new subdivisions under their EQC insurance policies.

 Schools and universities

 On the day of the earthquake, the main secondary school teachers' union, the Post Primary Teachers Association, had arranged a paid union meeting to be held that afternoon for members in the Christchurch area.
-This meant most secondary schools in the city had closed early that day and most students had returned home before the earthquake hit, by coincidence limiting potential casualties.
+This meant most secondary schools in the city had closed early that day and most students had returned home before the earthquake hit, coincidentally limiting potential casualties.

-Canterbury University partially reopened on 14 March 2011, with many lectures held in tents and marquees while work was carried out on university buildings.
+The University of Canterbury partially reopened on 14 March 2011, with many lectures held in tents and marquees while work was carried out on university buildings.
 All courses expected to resume by 28 March, with plans for the April break to be shortened by two weeks to make up for lost time.
 The UC CEISMIC Canterbury Earthquakes Digital Archive programme was established in 2011 by University of Canterbury Professor Paul Millar.
-It is a project of the Digital Humanities department, with the aim of preserving the knowledge, memories and earthquake experiences of people of the Canterbury region.
+It is a project of the Digital Humanities department, with the aim of preserving the knowledge, memories and earthquake experiences of people of the Canterbury Region.

 163 primary and secondary schools were affected by the earthquake, most of which were closed for three weeks; 90 had full structural clearance and were able to reopen, 24 had reports indicating further assessment and 11 were seriously damaged.
 Site-sharing plans were made to enable affected schools to relocate, while 9 "learning hubs" were established throughout the city to provide resources and support for students needing to work from home.
 Some students relocated to other centres – by 5 March, a total of 4879 Christchurch students had enrolled in other schools across New Zealand.
-Wanaka Primary School alone had received 115 new enrolments as Christchurch families moved to their holiday homes in the town.
+Wānaka Primary School alone had received 115 new enrolments as Christchurch families moved to their holiday homes in the town.